kerem-kurnaz/TUM3DUI-EscapePod/README.md

 1- Clone the repo

-2- Use "Add project from disk" option in Unity Hub
+2- Use "Add project from disk" option in Unity Hub and add the project

-3- Open the "FinalScene" scene in the project's Assets/FinalScene path
+3- Open the "FinalScene" scene in the project's Assets/FinalScene path to play the game

 4- Enjoy! :)